moul/bits.manfred.life/posts/beyond-binary.md

 ## Code and Culture: Beyond Binary, Into Humanity

 Reimagining this approach means seeing source code not just as a tool but a medium of expression.
 By championing programming languages, especially interpreted ones, coding transcends mere execution to become storytelling, poetry, and art.
 It invites engagement and dialogue, challenging the notion that "code is for the team, binary is for the users".
 Let's merge these worlds, allowing everyone to partake in the symphony of logic and creativity inherent to programming.

+> "Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand." - Martin Fowler

 In this new paradigm, code is a conversation, reflecting our shared humanity, aspirations, and curiosity.
 By championing programming languages, we not only bolster technological prowess but also enrich the human experience tapestry.